Vehicles - Vehicle recall

 When you purchase a new car it will come with a full manufacturer's warranty, which enables you to have many faults fixed free of charge.
 The duration of these warranties is usually three years but can be as long as seven years or as little as two years.
-If you need to make a claim on your warranty, you should contact the manufacturer in the first instance.
+If you need to make a claim on your warranty, start a case via Resolver, including any evidence you may have.

 You also need to be very aware of the small print of a manufacturer warranty, as certain items and issues may not be covered.You should know

 - Contact the dealer as soon as you notice the problem – in person if possible

 - If the dealer offers to fix the problem, make sure you understand any costs involved

 - Keep a record of your conversations and correspondence, and write down anything verbally agreed